reverbs.lib

 A simple Schroeder reverberator primarily developed by "Jezar at Dreampoint" that is extensively used in the free-software world.
 It uses four Schroeder allpasses in series and eight parallel Schroeder-Moorer filtered-feedback comb-filters for each audio channel, and is said to be especially well tuned.

-is a standard Faust function.
+mono_freeverb is a standard Faust function.

 Usage

-_ : mono_freeverb(fb1, fb2, damp, spread) : _;
+_ : mono_freeverb(fb1, fb2, damp, spread) : _

 Where:

-: coefficient of the lowpass comb filters (0-1)fb2
+• fb1: coefficient of the lowpass comb filters (0-1)

-: coefficient of the allpass comb filters (0-1)damp
+• fb2: coefficient of the allpass comb filters (0-1)

-: spatial spread in number of samples (for stereo)
+• spread: spatial spread in number of samples (for stereo)

 License